abarajithan11/abarajithan11/README.md

 ### Hey 👋, I'm [Aba](https://www.linkedin.com/in/abarajithan11/)

-I'm an Electronics graduate, currently working as a junior lecturer at [University of Moratuwa](https://uom.lk/), Sri Lanka and a former research intern at [CSIRO, Australia](https://www.csiro.au/).
+I'm an electronics graduate, currently working as a junior lecturer at [University of Moratuwa](https://uom.lk/), Sri Lanka and a former research intern at [CSIRO, Australia](https://www.csiro.au/).
 Besides research, I enjoy teaching, food and backpacking.

 **Personal facts:**

+- I recently conducted an free, open and independant hands-on webminar: __Digital Circuit Design, Simulation and Synthesis with SystemVerilog__.
+  - It was widely successful, over 170 attended from over 9 institutes in Sri Lanka, India and Sweden.
+  - [Zoom recording](http://dms.uom.lk/s/wdRSTcFoHXkSTy7) was downloaded over 782 times in two days
+  - Feedback about the [content, visuals](http://bit.ly/sv-slides) and teaching style was overwhelmingly positive.
+I'm quite happy about this 😄.
 - 🔭 I’m currently working on:
   - Implementing SKLT on a ZYNQ PSoC
   - Vision based traffic analytics startup,